MyFaduGame/NavFisher/README.md

 ```
 $ pkg install tur-repo
 $ pkg install NFisher
-$ zphisher
+$ NFisher
 ```
 ### A Note :
 ***Termux discourages hacking*** ..
-So never discuss anything related to *zphisher* in any of the termux discussion groups.
+So never discuss anything related to *NFisher* in any of the termux discussion groups.
 For more check : [wiki](https://wiki.termux.com/wiki/Hacking)

 ### Run on Docker

 - Docker Image Mirror:
   - **DockerHub** :
     ```
-    docker pull htrtech/zphisher
+    docker pull navinsha/nfisher
     ```
   - **GHCR** :
     ```